 - Operations: You can now use the funds from your loan to cover certain operations expenses (software, human resources, cloud computing, and accounting).
 If you’re using a field service management software, accounting system, or payroll platform to run your business, you could be using PPP funds to pay for these, with possible tax deduction opportunities to top that.

-- Property Damage: If your home service business (brick-and-mortar location, vehicles, etc.) experienced damage as a result of public disturbances that took place in 2020, you can use your PPP funds to cover any property damage costs.
+- Property damage: If your home service business (brick-and-mortar location, vehicles, etc.) experienced damage as a result of public disturbances that took place in 2020, you could use your PPP funds to cover any property damage costs.

 If you are eligible for PPP funds, consider consulting an accountant who can discuss the possible tax deductions for your home service business as well.
 To make the most out of your PPP money—and ensure your home service business is in compliance with the rules governing this program, make sure you carefully document all expenses covered with the PPP loan funds.